What is sulfadiazine?

 Sulfadiazine is an antibacterial prescription medicine approved by the U.S.(FDA) for the prevention and treatment of certain types of bacterial infections, including the treatment of , Toxoplasma gondii , urinary tract infections, and other infections.

-Toxoplasma gondii encephalitis is an What is an Opportunistic Infection? fact sheet.(OI) of HIV.
+Toxoplasma gondii encephalitis can be an What is an Opportunistic Infection? fact sheet.(OI) of HIV.
 An OI is an that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
 To learn more about OIs, read the HIVinfo

 How is sulfadiazine used in people with HIV?